donnafarberlab/MMoCHi/README.md

 Note that with this option, the mmochi environment is accessed via the "Kernel>Change kernel..." menu.
 Note that with this option, depending on your Jupyter version, terminal commands (such as `pip install`) run within a code block may be run in the base environment by default, so editing the conda environment will require running `conda activate mmochi` in a new terminal window to enter the environment.

 ### Cloning the Repository
-Once you have set up the environment, clone this repository:
+Once you have set up the environment, clone this repository and `cd` into its root directory.:
 ```
 conda activate mmochi
 git clone https://github.com/donnafarberlab/mmochi.git
+cd mmochi
 ```
-Alternatively, you can download the repository as a .zip file and extract it.
+Alternatively, you can download the repository as a .zip file, extract it, and navigate to its root directory (likely `MMoCHi-main`).

 ### Installing Dependencies